 The following exemptions shall apply:

-3.1 Minor activities in the Buffer Zone and Riverfront Area Pursuant to 310 CMR 10.02 (2)(b)(2.)(a)–(q), and as may be Amended by the Massachusetts Department of Environmental Protection (“MassDEP”)
+3.1 Activities in the Buffer Zone and Riverfront Area Pursuant to 310 CMR 10.02 (2)(a) and 310 CMR 10.02 (2)(b)1. and 2., and as may be Amended by the Massachusetts Department of Environmental Protection (“MassDEP”)

 The exemptions provided in the Wetlands Protection Act (G.L. c.
-131 §40, the Act) and regulations (310 CMR 10.00) shall apply under this bylaw provided that advance notice, oral or written, of at least 72 hours has been given to the Commission or its agent before the commencement of work and provided that the work also conforms to any performance standards and design specifications as written in the Act and regulations.
+131 §40, the Act) and regulations (310 CMR 10.00) shall apply under this bylaw provided that advance notice, oral or written, of at least 72 hours has been given to the Commission or its agent before the commencement of work and provided that the work also conforms to any performance standards and design specifications as written in the Act and regulations and to any performance standards and design specifications in regulations adopted by the Commission.

 3.2 Emergency Projects